 The pronouns in the Korean language are often omitted.
 This is because the context is given importance in the Korean language.
 Korean people tend to know who is the object of a conversation and therefore omit saying it.
 For instance, you are an object which is often omitted.

-Korean people also exclude the subject in most of places where the subject is pretty obvious.
-One example of such a rule could be 학교에 간다 (haggyoe ganda) this means “I go to school” but the literal meaning would be “go to school,” which does not make sense to English speakers.
+Korean people also exclude the subject in most of the places where the subject is pretty obvious.
+One example of such a rule could be 학교에 간다 (haggyoe ganda) this means “I go to school” but the literal meaning would be “go to school,” which does not make sense to the English speakers.

 Rules For Endings